visciang/mbs/README.md

 It naturally feets well with domain / component oriented design.

 Remember that, like every tool, `mbs` / mono-repos / etc. are just patterns and guidelines, not a silver bullet, and should not be misused otherwise you will shoot that silver bullet in your feet.
-So is essential to correclty design modules / components, their boundaries / what (business) logic we put into them and the dependecies we introduce beetween them.
+So it's essential to correctly design modules / components, their boundaries / what (business) logic we put into them and the dependecies we introduce beetween them.

 ### A bit of history